wrightben/codeeval/String Permutations (JavaScript).md

 #### More efficient algorithms

 An improvement is to count by 9, leveraging factorial math.
-An efficient algorithm can use carry rules.
+An efficient algorithm can use carry rules to generate the numerical permutation string.
+An efficient replacement algorithm might not create the array of arrays before outputting the result.

 #### Notes
 * A final array sort is only necessary when there are duplicate letters.